 Guardianships For The Elderly

 Realizing that your mother or father is no longer able to make financial, legal or other important decisions is a devastating revelation.
-You may be unaware of the options available to you.
+If your parent has not planned ahead and prepared powers of attorney, you may be unaware of the options available to you.
 We can help you ensure that your loved one’s needs are met, that they receive good care, and that their finances are managed appropriately.
 If your loved one is suffering from dementia, Alzheimer’s disease, a stroke, or some other deteriorating condition, our firm can help.

 When children with special needs turn 18, they are legally adults.
 Guardianships for a special needs child can ensure your child’s health and finances are taken care of properly and will allow the child to continue to receive appropriate government benefits.

 Representation In Orphans’ Court

 Establishing a guardianship requires filing a petition in Orphans’ Court to have a person found to be incapacitated and to have a guardian appointed.
 Our firm represents concerned family members as well as those who may desire to oppose a proposed guardianship.